woodnsec/IoT-Forensics/milestone-2.md

 ┬──┬ ¯\_(ツ)

+* The process of data acquisition for IoT versus typical digital forensics, is very complex.
+“Moreover, there are very limited methods to create forensic image of a given IoT device ignoring ethical considerations when collecting evidences from devices running in a multi-tenancy environment.”
+IoT device interact with other nodes/hubs when transferring and handling users data.
+We can’t just take an image of that device due to the lack of abilities and use case.
+IoT devices are small/limited with the data consumption which is why outside nodes/hubs are used. (referenced from: Internet of Things Security and Forensics: Challenges and Opportunities)

 ## Outcomes
 ##### We identified the following difficulties in establishing a IoT framework
 * **Data Extraction:** IoT devices have many different storage methods.
 They might use a cloud service, or write to a local hub running a service rather than storing data on the actual IoT devices.
 Devices also may not include traditional interfaces for gathering data stored on IoT devices.